-- They’re lightweight and great for the water.
+- Lightweight and great for the water.

-- The loop and hook straps are quick-drying.
+- Loop and hook straps are quick-drying.

-- I personally don’t think these are the most attractive sandals out there (but then again, I’m not a huge sandal guy).
+- I don’t think these are the most attractive sandals out there (but then again, I’m not a huge sandal guy).

 Do You Really Need Camp Shoes?

 Many people may assume that the term “camp shoes” means the same thing as “hiking shoes.”
 Those people would be wrong… In most circumstances, at least.

 Camp shoes are generally known to be a spare pair of footwear that you bring along for your camping trip.
 There are several benefits that this extra pair should provide that your standard hiking shoes will not.

 The first and most obvious reason to pack yourself some camp shoes is for comfort.
 This is especially true if you’re going to be hiking all the way to your campsite.

 After working your leg and foot muscles intensely for a long period of time, it’s important that you allow your body to recover.
 Many camp shoes (such as the OOFOS Sport Slides) are designed specifically for athletic recovery.

 The most comfortable camp shoes generally have nicely padded soles and….